-If the corporation liquidated during the taxable year, check the box on the front of the return marked "Final return - corporation dissolved."
+If the corporation liquidated during the taxable year, check the box on the front of the return marked "Final return."
 Attach a copy of your plan of liquidation along with a copy of federal Form 966 to the Wisconsin return.
+Be sure to enter the date of liquidation as the taxable year ending date at the top of the return.
 Generally, the final return is due on or before the federal due date.
 In most cases, this is the 15th day of the 3rd month after the date the corporation dissolved.
 The tax is payable by the 15th day of the 3rd month after the date of dissolution, regardless of the due date of the final return.